 It’s your choice whether you apply to have your matter heard in First Nations Court.
 Talk to your lawyer or the First Nations Court duty counsel about what’s best for you.

 Below are some more links to resources related to First Nations Court.

 Gladue Primer (LSS booklet)

 Ckúcwentn First Nations Court flyer — First Nations Court Kamloops

 Are you Aboriginal?
 Do you have a bail hearing?
 Or are you going to be sentenced for a crime? (publication of CLEO — Community Legal Education Ontario)

-First Nations Court of BC, article by the Honourable Judge Marion Buller Bennett
+First Nations Court of BC, article by the Honourable Judge Marion Buller Bennett (page 14)